ottocoon/datafund-03-analproj/README.md

 - Documentation:      README.md
 - Script:             **yourname_analytics.py**

+## Start a New Project

+Follow this common workflow to start a new project.

-Create a new GitHub repository with a default README.md and the required name.
+1. In your browser, create a GitHub project repository with a default README.md.
+Name the repo as specified above.
-After creating it, use git to clone it down to your machine.

-## External Dependencies

-This project will require the following external modules:

-- requests

-## Version Control with Git

-Use Git for version control.
-In your README.md, document the steps of initializing a new project in GitHub and on your machine.
-Explain the process for creating the repository in both places, and document your workflow as you edit, add, commit, and push to GitHub.
+2. Clone your new repository down to your machine into your Documents folder.
+3. Open your new project repository folder in the Documents folder of your machine in VS Code (if you haven't already).
+4. In VS Code, add a useful .gitignore file with a line for .vsode/ and .venv/ and whatever else doesn't need to be tracked in the repository.
+5. In VS Code, edit your README.md to record your commands, process, and notes so far.
+6. In VS Code, open a terminal - PowerShell if Windows, zsh or bash if Mac/Linux.
+7. Use the terminal to git add your files and folders to source control, and git commit your changes with a useful message (e.g. "initial commit"), and git push the changes up to GitHub.
+8. Verify your GitHub repository.

 ## Objective